 As we can see, although macadamia nuts are a good source of several nutrients, they do not offer the same nutrient density as other nuts.

-For vitamins and minerals, almonds and Brazil nuts are both excellent options.
+For larger doses of vitamins and minerals, almonds and Brazil nuts are both excellent options.

 2) Lower In Protein Than Other Nuts